GO WHERE THEY THOUGHT YOU COULD NOT GO

 Although I was entirely alone on an unknown mountainside in a foreign country, I was home.

 Once I arrived to a relatively flat and snow free apex, I threw up my tent just before the sun could set.
 A myriad of pink, purple and orange sunlit snowy peaks gleamed in the alpenglow's last sunny embrace.
 I screamed with glee.
 Not a soul to hear me near, not a faint echo cried.
 I screamed for my freedom, for my independence, for the trust and goodwill in my heart that believed I could make it.
-I screamed free my fear.
+I screamed to release my fear.

 Never had I camped alone before, and nothing can prepare you for sleeping on an icy peak alone.
 You just do it.
 While I ate my dinner in near darkness, a shadow emerged in the sky sailing right toward me.
 A hawk, smelling my tuna dinner, soared toward my face.
 I screamed again and it changed course and sailed away.